keshavraj77/Interview_prep_agent_a2a/README.md

 Agent: Perfect!
 I'm now creating your personalized interview preparation plan...
 🔍 Starting comprehensive research for algorithms and system design resources...

-[The agent then provides a detailed, personalized preparation plan]
+[The agent then provides a detailed, AI-personalized preparation plan with:
+ - Relevance scores (0-10) for each resource
+ - Personalized explanations of why each resource is recommended
+ - Difficulty matching to your skill level
+ - Strategic advice tailored to your learning style]
 ```

 ## 🛠️ Configuration Options